mitchell-lang/docs/getting-started.md

 At that point, you can connect to the container using a VNC client, as described below.

+Note: the `README` file on the machine contains an error in its description of how to stop the Docker container.
+To stop the Docker container, first disconnect from the running container by typing `CTRL+P CTRL+Q`.
+Then run `sudo stopEval.sh`.
+You can confirm that the container has been stopped by running `sudo docker ps`.

 ### Windows

 Download and install [TightVNC](https://www.tightvnc.com/).